florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

-Where :math:`A_{eff}` is the effective area, :math:`N_{layers}` is number of layers, and :math:`\lambda_{sp}` is the specific power ratio. :math:`\lambda_{sp}` is calculated as the specific power of the Aerostak 200W divided by the specific power of the fuel cell.
-This factor adjusts the mass to considers all variety of PEMFC stacks and the specific power of the PEMFC stack is calculated with a regression model of the existing PEMFC models.
+Where :math:`A_{eff}` is the effective area, :math:`N_{layers}` is number of layers, and :math:`\lambda_{sp}` is the specific power ratio. :math:`\lambda_{sp}` is calculated as the specific power of the Aerostak 200W divided by the specific power of the fuel cell defined by the user.
+This factor adjusts the mass to considers all variety of PEMFC stacks and the specific power regression model to obtain its denominator can be accessed at the methodology folder of the component.

 *******************************
 Component Computation Structure